 In these cases, union members may quit the production unless the production company (or production) agrees to be a signatory with the union.
-(Read on to learn more about what a signatory is and how to become one).

 When your non-union production is about to get flipped, a union rep will arrive at the set and present their credentials to you or the other producers.
 They may even have a call sheet in hand, and will also talk to the individual crew.

 After seeing how many union workers are on set, any non-union film crew members can chat with the union rep if they want to join.
 If they determine the project has a large enough budget, the rep will get together with the union crew on next steps to see if they want to take a vote to organize.

 When a certain number of crew (this will vary depending on the project) are interested in voting to organize, they’ll do a blind vote.
 The union rep will meet with the producer and offer them a deal depending on the medium (TV, movie, music video, new media, etc.) and budget of the project.

 Now, let's say a crew member has an issue with the production, but ultimately it's been decided, (either by the producer OR the union itself), not to organize.
 A union rep may provide suggestions to the individual if there are any remedies available to them.
 For example, if a crew member got paid late, they can go to the state’s labor commissioner.
 Alternatively, that crew member might also walk out.